mindtzijib-mx/bankist-app/README.md

 ## Credits

 - Original design and logic by Jonas Schmedtmann (as part of his JavaScript course)
-- React migration and refactor by [Your Name]
+- React migration and refactor by MindTzijib

 ---